gfpierce/ser416project/README.md

 # ser416project

 This is a project for SER 416 at Arizona State University.
-It's a prototype of the Best Community Service Application, built in React.
+It's a prototype of the Best Community Service Application, built in React and Bootstrap.

 To run the application
 -